isadfrn/learn-aquarism/README.md

 ## About

-A fully responsive SPA (Single-page application) about fish keeping.
+A SPA (Single-page application) about fish keeping.

 ![A responsive timer with dark and light themes](./assets/img/demo.png)